top of page

 STORY

-Duderi, an ancient cave located near the village of Burj Abdullo in Afrin, holds the remarkable distinction of being the site where the oldest Neanderthal skeleton was discovered.
-The caves’ unique structure, featuring two doors, the
+Duderi, an ancient cave located near the village of Burj Abdullo in Aftin, holds the remarkable distinction of being the site where the oldest Neanderthal skeleton was discovered.
+The caves’ unique structure, featuring two doors, the Door of Earth and the Door of Heaven, has inspired the name and vision of our organization.
+In Kurdish, Duderi reflects this dual gateway, symbolizing the belief that the human mind requires more than one path to truly flourish.

 Door of Heaven